Future Around & Find Out

 Details

-You know what would be awesome?
-If we could build the future we want — before we muck it up.
-Future Around & Find Out helps builders think clearly about AI and emerging technologies, grapple with the implications, and decide what to build next.
+* Winner of the 2026 Webby Award for Best Technology Podcast * Future Around & Find Out helps builders think clearly about AI and emerging technologies, grapple with the implications, and decide what to build next.
 Independent technologist and former NPR journalist Dan Blumberg speaks with founders, makers, and you to celebrate breakthroughs, call BS on the hype, explore how things might go sideways — and how we can steer the future in the right direction.
-The Webby Awards have honored the show (formerly known as CRAFTED.) as a top tech podcast three years in a row!
-On Tuesdays, we feature interviews with the builders changing how we work, live, and play.
+On Tuesdays, we interview the builders changing how we work, live, and play.
 On FAFO Fridays, futurist Kwaku Aning joins Dan for a playful recap of the week in tech, including the amazing, the scary, and the strange.
 You’ll also hear about innovations that too often get overshadowed by AI, including in deep tech, biotech, fintech, quantum computing, robotics, blockchain, and more.
 Across it all, you’ll hear sharp takes on what comes next and what builders need to know now.
 So let’s Future Around & Find Out together! https://www.FutureAround.com

 Recent Episodes